Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Experiment

-In addition, we compare our approach with several matching-based LCEC methods on the KITTI odometry benchmark (sequences 01–08), as shown in Table~\ref{tab.rescmp_kitti_01_08}.
-Our method achieves consistently better performance, with the lowest average translation error (0.252\,m) and second-lowest rotation error (0.941$^\circ$), demonstrating its robustness and accuracy in diverse driving scenes.
-Specifically, our method ranks first or second in almost all sequences.
-Compared to MIAS-LCEC~\cite{zhiwei2024lcec}, which performs well in sequences with richer texture, our method shows more balanced and stable performance across sequences with varying scene structures and viewpoint changes.
+In addition, we compare our approach with several matching-based LCEC methods on the KITTI odometry benchmark (sequences 01-08), as shown in Table~\ref{tab.rescmp_kitti_01_08}.
+Our method achieves the lowest average translation error (0.252 m) and second-lowest rotation error (0.941$^\circ$), ranking first or second in almost all sequences.
+Compared to MIAS-LCEC~\cite{zhiwei2024lcec}, which performs well in textured scenes, our method shows more balanced performance across diverse environments.
 Traditional methods such as CRLF~\cite{ma2021crlf}, UMich~\cite{pandey2015automatic}, and DVL~\cite{koide2023general} suffer from either large translation or rotation errors due to reliance on sparse features, semantic priors, or flow consistency.
 Our advantage comes from explicitly learning dense, geometry-aware features across modalities.
 This allows accurate correspondence supervision without depending on external cues or handcrafted steps, highlighting the effectiveness of our cross-modal matching paradigm for LiDAR-camera calibration.
 However, our approach shows a relative weakness on sequence 01, which primarily consists of highway scenes where LiDAR points mostly fall on the road surface.
 This results in fewer distinctive and easily matchable road signs, limiting correspondence quality.
 Additionally, the performance on sequence 03 is somewhat degraded compared to sequence 02, likely due to a significant data distribution shift between these sequences that affects matching accuracy.